couchbase/query/docs/n1ql-select.md

 Joins can be chained.

+By default, an INNER join is performed.
+This means that for each joined object produced, both the left and right hand source objects must be non-null.

+If LEFT or LEFT OUTER is specified, then a left outer join is performed.
+At least one joined object is produced for each left hand source object.
+If the right hand source object is null or missing, the joined object contains a value of NULL for the right hand side.

 ### Unnests

-If a document or object contains a nested array, unnesting conceptually joins each element of the nested array with its parent object.
+If a document or object contains a nested array, UNNEST conceptually performs an inner join of the nested array with its parent object.
 Each resulting joined object becomes an input to the query.

 If some customer documents contain an array of addresses under the